Some notes on topological rings and their groups of units: Main Results

-\begin{theorem} Let $R$ be a topological ring.
-If $C\subseteq R$ is the connected component of the zero element, then $C$ is an ideal of $R$ and the topological ring $R/C$ is the space of connected components of $R$. \end{theorem}
+it is claimed that: ``the identity component of a topological group is always a characteristic subgroup."
+But this is a wrong statement.
+For example, let $H$ be a connected topological group which is nontrivial (e.g. the additive group of real numbers with the Euclidean topology), and take $H_d$ to be the same group $H$ with the discrete topology.
+Then the identity component of the topological group $G= H\times H_d$ is $G_{0}= H \times \{e\}$ where $e$ is the identity element of $H_d$.
+Now consider the (non-continuous) automorphism $f: G\rightarrow G$ defined by $(x,y)\mapsto(y,x)$.
+Then $f(G_{0})= \{e\} \times H$ which is not contained in $G_{0}$.
+Hence, $G_{0}$ is not a characteristic subgroup of $G$. \end{remark}

-\begin{proof} We know that the additive group of $R$ is a topological group.
-Thus by Theorem \ref{lemma 4 iv}, $C$ is the additive subgroup of $R$.
-If $a\in R$ then the map $R\rightarrow R$ given by $r\mapsto ar$ is continuous and hence $aC$ is a connected subset of $R$.
-But $aC$ contains the zero element and so $aC\subseteq C$.
-Similarly, $Ca\subseteq C$.
-Hence, $C$ is a two sided ideal of $R$.
-In Theorem \ref{lemma 4 iv}, we observed that the connected components of $R$ are precisely of the form $r+C$ with $r\in R$. \end{proof}
+\begin{lemma} Let $R$ be a topological ring.
+If $C$ is the connected component of $R$ containing the zero element, then $C$ is an ideal of $R$ and the topological ring $R/C$ is the space of connected components of $R$. \end{lemma}